Winter vs Summer Car Shipping: The Differences for Seasonal Residents

 Why would you need to tow an electric car?

 Electric cars use the latest technology and have additional features, so why would you need to tow one?
-Electric vehicles can still be quite quirky, and despite all the differences and up-to-date changes, there is still a risk of one breaking down on the side of the road.
+Electric vehicles can still be quite quirky.
+Despite all the differences and up-to-date changes, there is still a risk of one breaking down.
+This could happen on the side of the road, or in your driveway.

-An electric car might also suffer a flat tire.
-This can be particularly troublesome because many modern car manufacturers are ditching the spare tire in the vehicle to allow for more room.
-Therefore, if you get a flat tire, you’re going to need a tow.
+But there is another factor to consider as well.
+Many modern car manufacturers are ditching the spare tire in the vehicle to allow for more room.
+While this might seem counter-intuitive, it’s the reality.
+Therefore, if you get a flat tire, you’re going to need to tow your electric car.

+But let's shift gears for a moment and consider breaks.
 Brakes are an essential part of any vehicle driven on the road, whether it’s a gas vehicle or electric.
-If you find you’ve got issues with the brakes, the sensible thing to do is pull over and call a tow to bring your car to the nearest place it can be repaired.
+If you’ve got issues with the brakes, the sensible thing to do is pull over and call a tow.
+You need to have your electric vehicle towed to the nearest place it can be repaired.